 Where do WE keep our kitties’ litter box?

 We chose a larger front entry cat box with the removable hood for easy cleaning.
-And, we had to get the largest size we could because Kandi (our calico) is a big girl; weighing in at about 16 pounds.
-She needs that extra room to move around in.
+And, we had to get the largest size we could.

-Your takeaway on where to put the cat litter box in RVs
+Your takeaway on where to put the cat litter box in your RV

 Check out our video on how we RV with Cats!